paladin-t/begui/README.md

   * `val`: the specific custom `Widget` name
   * returns `self`

-* `custom:on('updated', function (sender, x, y, w, h, delta) end)`: registers an event which will be triggered when the `Widget` has been updated per frame
+* `custom:on('updated', function (sender, x, y, w, h, delta, event) end)`: registers an event which will be triggered when the `Widget` has been updated per frame
   * returns `self`

 ### Writing Your Own Widget